lior158358/AWR2243-Radar-Project/README.md

  - Constraints are based on IWR1843 device specs; see datasheet, SDK user guide, and chirp programming manual.
  - If parameters meet constraints, debug info is shown in cyan; otherwise, purple or yellow.
  - Note: Constraints may not be fully accurate; even if all parameters pass, operation may still fail in rare cases.

-### ***testDecodeADCdata.mlx***
-MATLAB example code for parsing raw ADC IQ data.
- - Set parameters
- - Load saved bin raw ADC data
- - Parse and reconstruct data format
- - Plot time-domain IQ waveform
- - Compute Range-FFT (1D FFT + static clutter removal)
- - Compute Doppler-FFT
- - 1D-CA-CFAR Detector on Range-FFT
- - Compute Azimuth-FFT

-### ***testGtrack.py***
-Test the gTrack algorithm written in C using cppyy.
-This is TI's group target tracking algorithm: input is point cloud, output is trajectory.

-The algorithm tracks multiple targets, each represented by a set of measurement points.
-Each measurement point contains detection info, e.g., range, azimuth, elevation (for 3D), and radial velocity.

-Instead of tracking individual reflections, the algorithm predicts and updates the location and dispersion of the group.

-A group is defined as the set of measurements (typically tens to hundreds) associated with a real-life target.

-Supports tracking in 2D or 3D as a build-time option:
- - 2D: inputs range/azimuth/doppler, tracks in 2D cartesian space.
- - 3D: inputs range/azimuth/elevation/doppler, tracks in 3D cartesian space.
-#### Input/output
- - Inputs: Point Cloud (hundreds of measurements/reflections)
- - Outputs: Target List (array of target descriptors with properties)
- - Optionally outputs Target Index (array of target IDs for each measurement)
-#### Features
- - Uses extended Kalman Filter for target motion in Cartesian coordinates.
- - Supports constant velocity and constant acceleration models.
- - Uses 3D/4D Mahalanobis distances for gating and max-likelihood criteria for point-to-track association.